adamthomson/adamthomson/README.md

 <br />

 - 2017 - Began working for [NZHITO](https://hito.org.nz), completing several large bodies of work over 2 years:
-  - Modernisation of all systems; migrating all knowledge and software used to the cloud, data retention and risk mitigation, service monitoring, support ticketing, task management, device procurement and management, upgrading all office equipment including VOIP and the ability to work remotely
+  - Modernisation of all systems; migrating knowledge management and daily software to cloud, security, retention and mitigation, service monitoring, support ticketing, task management, procurement, mobile device management, upgrading all office equipment to VOIP and the ability to work remotely
-  - Redeveloping multiple public-facing websites to be mobile responsive, modern and SEO friendly
+  - Redeveloping several interactive public websites
-  - Developing a learning management system for apprentices, and advising on another
+  - Developing a learning management system for apprentices nationwide
-  - Helping to ensure we meet any requirements set by either the Tertiary Education Commission, MBIE or NZ Government
+  - Helping to ensure we meet requirements set by Tertiary Education Commission, MBIE or the NZ Government
   - Training and supporting frontline staff through adoption
-  - Consulting on ICT, marketing, and events to senior management and c-class
+  - Advising on ICT, marketing, and events to senior leadership and c-suite
-  - Reporting to the CTO, supporting the CEO and CFO, and liasing with board and stakeholders as needed.
+  - Reporting to the CTO, supporting the CEO and CFO, and liasing with board and stakeholders

 </details>